Quickstart guide for Enterprises

 6. Create the enterprise.

-For the full workflow, see [#create-enterprise](https://docs.sonarsource.com/sonarqube-cloud/getting-started-with-enterprise/setting-up-your-enterprise#create-enterprise "mention").
+For the full workflow, see [Setting up your enterprise](/sonarqube-cloud/getting-started-with-enterprise/setting-up-your-enterprise.md#create-enterprise).

-After creation, review [managing-the-enterprise-related-permissions](https://docs.sonarsource.com/sonarqube-cloud/administering-sonarcloud/managing-enterprise/managing-the-enterprise-related-permissions "mention") and make sure the right users can administer the enterprise and create portfolios.
+After creation, review [Managing the enterprise-related permissions](/sonarqube-cloud/administering-sonarcloud/managing-enterprise/managing-the-enterprise-related-permissions.md) and make sure the right users can administer the enterprise and create portfolios.

 ## Enable enterprise capabilities